OU-Libraries/cdm-util-scripts/README.md

 `ftpstruct2catcher` will print warnings about fields that exist in a FromThePage project but are not mapped to a CONTENTdm nick at the beginning of a run.

+`ftpstruct2catcher` strips leading and trailing whitespace from field values and replaces CRLF line endings with LF.

 <a name="ftptransc2catcher"/>

 ### ftptransc2catcher